ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. General

 In time of war the man power of the Nation has two distinct missions; to provide men for the armed forces and to provide men for the maintenance of those armed forces.
 To meet the needs of the former, a selected portion of the male population within such ages as the Congress may direct will be called to the colors.
-The war effort of the remaining major portion of the population must be so directed that it may meet the necessary demands of the armed forces in addi- tion to the normal maintenance requirements of the civilian popula- tion.
-The plan for the organization of a War Labor Administration as set forth in this appendix has been developed to assist in this pro- gram and to provide machinery for the equitable and voluntary dis- tribution of labor, skilled and unskilled, male and female, to industry and agriculture during the war period and to further to the utmost the war effort while causing the least possible disruption to normal industrial effort.
+The war effort of the remaining major portion of the population must be so directed that it may meet the necessary demands of the armed forces in addition to the normal maintenance requirements of the civilian population.
+The plan for the organization of a War Labor Administration as set forth in this appendix has been developed to assist in this program and to provide machinery for the equitable and voluntary distribution of labor, skilled and unskilled, male and female, to industry and agriculture during the war period and to further to the utmost the war effort while causing the least possible disruption to normal industrial effort.

 ### 2. Industrial classification.